licesonw/cdk-fargate-alb-routing/README.md

 ## Getting started

 First, set up the configuration file `fargate_config.json` to pass the parameters of your microservices application.
+You can define the following parameters:

+* `"cidr"`: The cidr block for the VPC that is created for the cluster
+* `"containers"`: An array of container objects, each container defines one of your dockerized microservices
+* `"service_name"`: The name of the microservice
+* `"ecr_repo"`: The name of the ECR repository where the Docker images resides.
+The app will always take the `:latest` tag, unless specified otherwise.
+* `"alb_routing_path"`: The URL path that defines to which service the load balancer will route the request
+* `"num_tasks"`: The number of desired tasks per service

 The structure of the file is as follows:
 ```
 {
     "region": "eu-central-1",